bonidier/synology-scripts/customPS1/README.md

 The default PS1 prompt on Synology NAS only contains the hostname.

-Most of people custom there PS1 under a user account (root,admin), or globally in /etc/profile, but each time you upgrade your DSM release, PS1 goes back to default value
+Most of people custom their PS1 under a user account (root,admin), or globally in /etc/profile, but each time you upgrade your DSM release, PS1 goes back to default value

 ## What does it do ?